Judy Seigel

 Judy Seigel (1930–2017) was an American painter and photographer, writer and editor, and feminist activist in New York City.
 She began her career as an award-winning graphic artist at an ad agency, and a free-lance illustrator.
 Her impressionistic paintings resembled experimental photographs, and she became a photographer while photographing political t-shirts for her first book.

-Called "a legend in alternative photographic processes" by James Christopher, Seigel taught photography at the Pratt Institute for fourteen years.
+Called "a legend in alternative photographic processes" by Christopher James, Seigel taught photography at the Pratt Institute for fourteen years.

 Seigel was the founding editor of both Women Artists News and The World Journal of Post-Factory Photography.
-Shel also published two books: Mutiny and the Mainstream (1992), and [Read My T-Shirt] for President...
+She also published two books: Mutiny and the Mainstream (1992), and [Read My T-Shirt] for President...
 A True History of the Political Front – and Back (2005), and provided illustrations for a third, Sight Lines (1998).

-Seigel was a passionate activist for the preservation of her neighborhood, Greenwich Village.
+Seigel was an activist for the preservation of her neighborhood, Greenwich Village.
 She was also an advocate of women's art, and a prolific writer of letters to the editors of The New York Times, The Villager, and Newsday.